vim/vim/src/testdir/README.txt

 TO ADD A NEW STYLE TEST:

 1) Create a test_<subject>.vim file.
-2) Add test_<subject>.vim to NEW_TESTS in Make_all.mak in alphabetical order.
+2) Add test_<subject>.res to NEW_TESTS in Make_all.mak in alphabetical order.
+3) Also add an entry in src/Makefile.
-3) Use make test_<subject>.res to run a single test in src/testdir/.
+4) Use make test_<subject>.res to run a single test in src/testdir/.
    Use make test_<subject>  to run a single test in src/.
-4) Also add an entry in src/Makefile.

 What you can use (see test_assert.vim for an example):
 - Call assert_equal(), assert_true(), assert_false(), etc.